genesisphillips/genesisphillips/README.md

 - 🧠 Hi, I’m @genesisphillips
 - 🧬 I’m a trilingual student at the University of Alabama in Huntsville
-- 🤍 I'm interested in foreign languages, chemistry, space, & medical sciences
+- 🤍 I'm interested in political science, STEM, health & medicine
-- 💿 I’m currently learning Python
+- 💿 I’m currently improving my french and learning german
 - 💌 genesiscphillips@gmail.com

 <!---